About SysDesAi

 ExploreEngineering News Feed

 Curated articles from 35+ top engineering blogs — Netflix, Uber, Cloudflare, Stripe, AWS, and more.
 Updated every 6 hours with rich summaries.
-Each article has a "Design this" button to start architecting the system described in the article.
+Each post links to relevant lessons from the course, auto-generates designs when it covers concepts not yet in the gallery, and includes a "Design this" button so you can architect the system described in the article yourself.

 ExploreArchitect Community